 As with any destination, take the usual precautions when out and about, such as keeping an eye on your belongings and keeping jewellery and other valuables hidden from prying eyes, especially while travelling on the Tube in London, not posting your whereabouts on social media, avoiding unsavoury areas, and trying not to look like a lost tourist.

 There are also lots of roundabouts on British roads which range in size from very large with traffic lights to control the flow, to mini roundabouts you can drive over.
-However, you might come across a series of mini roundabouts that can seem quite daunting the first time you navigate them (even for someone who’s used to roundabouts).
+However, you might come across a series of mini roundabouts that can seem quite daunting the first time you navigate them (even for someone who’s used to roundabouts like me).
 In general, if you stick to the speed limit, you should have time to react and figure out your next move.
+If in doubt, always give way to traffic in the roundabout which will be coming from the right not the left.

 If travelling alone in Britain worries you, or if the thought of driving on the left has you coming out in hives, an escorted coach tour, self-guided rail tour, or a planned itinerary with a selection of guided walking tours, boat excursions, and other day trips, may be better options for you.